forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Governance and Territorial Situations
 * Donbas: Autonomy (of varying degrees).
-Autonomy was a central part of the Minsk agreement // currently unclear if the Minsk agreement is still a viable path. // Taking into account the opinion of the people of the since 2014 self governed area is considered nice, especially considering the Euromaidan.
+Autonomy was a central part of the Minsk agreement
+  > * currently unclear if the Minsk agreement is still a viable path. // > * Taking into account the opinion of the people of the since 2014 self governed area is considered nice, especially considering the Euromaidan.
+  > * The impressions here are: Ukrainians like to decide themselves.
+The people from the Donbas like to decide themselves whether, when and how to reintegrate.
+Close and good relations to Russia are of great importance for them, this has to be taken into account [by all].

 * Crimea: [Speculations on Crimea](#speculations-on-crimea)

 * Kherson oblast *west of Dnieper including the city Kherson*.
   > * Significance: Full (political, economic and security) control likely crucial for the Ukraine, likely even for a ceasefire.
 Since: 1) Nearly 300'000 people called the city of Kherson their home in 2021 and it is an important economical location for the Ukraine.
 2) It could be used as a base for attacks on other cities west of the Dnieper (even as this seems to be not acute as of July 2022, for the people in South western Ukraine this is likely psychologically important).
   > * Military Situation: Considering the military capabilities from the different parties, the Ukrainian forces are in a better position than the Russian forces.